SpringWiz11/SpringWiz11/README.md

 # INFINITE-BINARYLOOP

-**`Software Craftsman (Data Scientist/ Developer/ Photographer)`**
+**`Software Craftsman (Cloud Architect/ Developer/ Photographer)`**

 I am an undergrad student studying Computer Science and Engineering (CSE) from Indian Institute of Information Technology, Kerala (IIIT-Kottayam).
-I have deep passion towards Data Science and aspire to be a Data Scientist and Computer Scientist.
+I have deep passion towards cloud and aspire to be a cloud architect.

-I am currently working on Full stack projects which includes advanced Machine Learning (ML), Artificial Neural Networks (ANN), Convolution Neural Networks (CNN), React Native, MongoDB, Jera, Firebase and keycloak.
+I am currently working on Full stack projects which includes advanced cloud computing, Software-as-a-service, Docker, AWS, Kubernetes, React Native, MongoDB, Firebase and keycloak.

-I have deep working knowledge of modern Full-Stack development and Data Science.
+I have deep working knowledge of modern Full-Stack development and cloud computing.

 All coding projects are built from the ground up, from detailed planning and designed engineering all the way to solve real-life problems with modern computation.